Daniel Guedes

-Daniel Guedes da Silva (([dɐniˈɛw ˈɡɛdʒis]); born 2 April 1994) is a Brazilian footballer who plays as a right back for Juventude.
+Daniel Guedes da Silva (([dɐniˈɛw ˈɡɛdʒis]); born 2 April 1994) is a Brazilian footballer who plays as a right back.

 Club career

 Santos

 Born in João Ramalho, São Paulo, Guedes joined Santos FC's youth setup in 2011, aged 17.
 On 19 February 2014 he renewed his link with Peixe until 2017.

 On 30 November 2014, Guedes made his first team – and Série A – debut, starting in a 2–0 home win against Botafogo.
 He established himself as a starter under new manager Marcelo Fernandes in the following year, as the starting right-back Victor Ferraz was regularly used in the other flank.

 On 22 September 2015, Guedes further extended his contract until February 2019.
 Mainly a backup option to Victor Ferraz, he scored his first professional goal on 12 July 2017, netting from a direct free kick in a 1–0 away win against Atlético Mineiro.

 On 18 July 2017, Guedes renewed his contract until June 2022.
 He began the 2018 campaign as a starter under new manager Jair Ventura, but subsequently lost his starting spot to longtime incumbent Victor Ferraz.